ToTypeScriptD/ToTypeScriptD/readme.md

 ## How does it work?

-By reading the assembly metadata with [Mono.Cecil](http://www.mono-project.com/Cecil) which can read any [Ecma 355](http://www.ecma-international.org/publications/standards/Ecma-335.htm) Common Language Infrastructure (CLI) file, we can generate a set of TypeScript definition files that allow us to project the type system from these assemblies into TypeScript.
+By loading the assembly metadata with [Mono.Cecil](http://www.mono-project.com/Cecil) which can read any [Ecma 355](http://www.ecma-international.org/publications/standards/Ecma-335.htm) Common Language Infrastructure (CLI) file, we can generate a set of TypeScript definition files that allow us to project the type system from these assemblies into TypeScript.